citiususc/veryfasttree/README.md

 **VeryFastTree** is a new tool designed for efficient phylogenetic tree inference, specifically tailored to handle massive taxonomic datasets.
 It is a highly-tuned implementation based on the [FastTree-2](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0009490) tool that takes advantage of parallelization and vectorization strategies to speed up the inference of phylogenies for huge alignments.

-Regarding the performance, for example, **VeryFastTree** (v4.0 - July 2023) is able to construct a tree on one server (two 32-core Intel Xeon Ice Lake 8352Y processors) using double precision arithmetic from an [ultra-large one million taxa alignment](https://kim.bio.upenn.edu/software/csd.shtml) in only 2 days, while our previous version (v3.0) requires 10 days and FastTree-2 about 12 days.
-That is, **VeryFastTree-4.0 is 5x and 6x times faster than VeryFastTree-3.0 and FastTree-2, respectively**.
+Regarding the performance, for example, **VeryFastTree** (v4.0 - July 2023) is able to construct a tree on one server (two 32-core Intel Xeon Ice Lake 8352Y processors) using single precision arithmetic from an [ultra-large one million taxa alignment](https://kim.bio.upenn.edu/software/csd.shtml) in 36 hours, while our previous version (v3.0) and FastTree-2 require more than 5 days.
+That is, **VeryFastTree-4.0 is more than 3x times faster than VeryFastTree-3.0 and FastTree-2, respectively**.

 It is important to highlight that **VeryFastTree** keeps unchanged the phases, methods and heuristics used by FastTree-2 to estimate the phylogenetic tree.
 In this way, it produces trees with the same topological accuracy than FastTree-2.
 In addition, unlike the parallel version of FastTree-2, VeryFastTree is deterministic.

 To facilitate the adoption from the research community, VeryFastTree keeps exactly the same command line arguments than FastTree-2.
 In this way, it is only necessary to replace the call to FastTree-2 by a call to VeryFastTree using the same options to increase the overall performance.

-**VeryFastTree** is now included as package in [Bioconda](https://anaconda.org/bioconda/veryfasttree).
+**VeryFastTree** is now included as package in [Bioconda](https://anaconda.org/bioconda/veryfasttree), [MacPorts](https://ports.macports.org/port/veryfasttree) and all Debian-based Linux distributions.

 If you use **VeryFastTree**, please cite: